Inventory of the Mason Crum Papers, 1885 - 1974

 - Sound recording.

-[Identification of item], Mason Crum Papers, University Archives, Duke University.
+[Identification of item], Mason Crum Papers, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Mason Crum Papers were received by the University Archives as a transfer in 1973-1977.